 §Students at ARC may have already met this limit because they already used the COMPASS for competency prior to October 18, 2013.

-oCourse placement tests (Accuplacer at SCC or CTEP at ARC, CRC, FLC)
+oCourse placement tests (Accuplacer at SCC/CRC or CTEP at ARC/FLC)

 §On their first attempt if they meet the threshold to meet competency, they met the requirement.

-The COMPASS test is composed of reading passages followed by multiple-choice questions regarding the content.
+The Accuplacer test is composed of reading passages followed by multiple-choice questions regarding the content.
 It is administered on the computer and is untimed.
 Allow 2 hours.

 The test is composed of 35 elementary algebra items.
 No calculators are permitted.
 It is administered using paper and pencil and is 30 minutes in length.
 Allow 45 minutes.
 A maximum of 4 attempts within a two-year period (2 times per semester, once in summer, 30 days between attempts) is permitted.